 Water is not always where we need it, when we need it.

 We need to manage our water carefully because in some places we are approaching limits to the amount of water we have available to use.

-For national data on water quantity and availability see the Freshwater chapter of Environment Aotearoa 2015.
+For the latest national data on water quantity and availability see Our fresh water 2017 report.

 View live river flow, rainfall and groundwater levels in your region or find out how much water is being used and for what [Land and Water Aotearoa website]

 The Ministry is working with regional and local councils to ensure the quality and use of our fresh water is well managed.
 Government policies and regulations direct this work.